What Is Surety Insurance

 How to Choose the Right Surety Bond for Your Business

-The amount of coverage required will depend on the size and scope of the project or contract.
-The surety company will typically require a percentage of the total contract value as collateral for the bond.
-This percentage is known as the bond premium and is usually between 1-15%.
+The bond’s coverage depends on the project’s size and scope.
+The surety company might ask for a percentage of the contract’s total value as collateral (the bond premium).
+Usually, it’s between 1-15%.

 Common Misconceptions About Surety Insurance

-3. Surety Insurance is Expensive: Surety insurance is actually quite affordable.
-The cost of surety insurance depends on the type of bond and the amount of coverage needed.
+Fact: Surety insurance is actually quite affordable, with costs based on the type and amount of coverage you need.

 The Role of Surety Insurance in Construction Projects